PHIL-GA 1000; Pro-seminar; Thursday 10-1; Hartry Field/Don Garrett

 In most sessions, the members of the seminar will receive a week in advance, copies of recent work, or work in progress from a thinker at another university.
 After reading this work, students discuss it with one of the instructors on the day before the colloquium.
 Then at the Tuesday colloquium, the instructors give a summary review and raise criticisms or questions about the work.
 The author responds to these, and also to questions from the audience.

-The schedule of speakers will be posted when available.
+The schedule of speakers is below:

 PHIL-GA 2297; Vagueness/Indeterminacy; Thursday 3-5; Stephen Schiffer